mikenath223/Trixxcare/README.md

 - Redux Store
 - React Routers
 - Jest auto watch
-- Css Modules
+- CSS Modules

 <!-- LIVE PREVIEW -->

-## LIVE PREVIEW
+## Live Preview
 * Here is a link to the live frontend version of the app - https://trixxcare.netlify.app/

 * Here is a link to the backend Rails-API source code of the site - https://github.com/mikenath223/trixxcare-api
 <!-- REQUIRED INSTALLATION -->

-## REQUIRED INSTALLATIONS
+## Required Installations

 - npm
 - Ruby v2.6
--  rails v5.2
+-  Rails v5.2

 <!-- INSTALLATION -->